SMILE Eye Surgery for Patients with Astigmatism

 Compared to LASIK

 When considering laser eye surgery, you have three options: SMILE, LASIK, or PRK.
 However, understanding the differences can be confusing.
 But knowing these differences can help you understand the right procedure for you.
-LASIK is the most common laser eye procedure, and many people are familiar with how it works on the eyes.
+LASIK is the laser eye procedure most people are familiar with.
 LASIK is used to treat nearsightedness, farsightedness, and astigmatism.
-During the surgery, a small flap of corneal tissue is developed, then folded back using a special laser.
-An excimer laser will then be used to reshape the underlying corneal tissue and correct your vision.
-Compared to SMILE surgery, LASIK is more invasive and complex.
-There are more risks involved and patients may undergo additional complications after the surgery.
-If you have one of the most common eye conditions, astigmatism, then SMILE may be the best option for you.
+During the surgery, a small flap of corneal tissue is created using a femtosecond laser.
+This flap is then lifted and folded back before a second excimer laser is used to reshape the underlying corneal tissue to correct your vision.
+Compared to SMILE surgery, LASIK patients may be more at risk for flap related complications after the surgery.
+If you have myopia and one of the most common eye conditions, astigmatism, then SMILE may be the best option for you.

 What Is Astigmatism?